VSVisaSignalOfficial filing intelligence

 Plain-language read

-In FY2026 Q1, Google filed 80 Labor Condition Applications (LCA), primarily for roles such as Software Engineer and Technical Program Manager.
-The majority of applications were concentrated in Mountain View, CA, followed by Sunnyvale and New York.
-The median salary for these positions was approximately $193,815, with a range from $144,710 to $280,000.
-Notably, 79 applications were certified, while one was withdrawn.
-It's important to remember that LCA certification does not equate to USCIS H-1B petition approval, and PERM certification is not a guarantee of green card approval.
+In FY2026 Q2, Google filed 80 Labor Condition Applications (LCA), primarily for roles such as Software Engineer (60%) and Research Scientist (5%).
+The majority of these applications were concentrated in Mountain View, CA, and Sunnyvale, CA. The median salary for these positions was $196,000, with a range from $148,000 to $337,000.
+Notably, there were no PERM applications filed during this period.
+It's important to remember that LCA certification does not equate to USCIS H-1B petition approval, and PERM certification does not guarantee green card approval.
 This information is not legal advice.

 Sources